 HOW TO MAKE MEXICAN LASAGNA RECIPE

 First, saute the onions and garlic in a non-stick skillet on medium-low heat until the onions are translucent.
 Then, add the lentils or alternative meat chosen.
 Next, add a can of fire-roasted diced tomatoes and a packet of taco seasoning.

 While the lasagna filling cooks, reduce heat and simmer until fluids are all absorbed.
 In the meantime, it is time to make the sauces to layer in the Mexican lasagna.

-Because of refried beans are thick and difficult to spread, I put them in a large cup blender with a cup of vegetable broth, and blend until smooth.
+Because refried beans are thick and difficult to spread, I put them in a large cup blender with a cup of vegetable broth and blend until smooth.
 Now, it can be spread on the layers of Mexican lasagna.

-Using a 9 X 13-inch pan, pour half the tomato/green chile mixture into the base of the pan.
+Using a 9 X 13-inch pan, pour half the tomato/green chile mixture into the pan's base.
 As a result, your noodles will not stick to the bottom of your pan.

 Now, it's time to layer!
 Place the Pre-baked Ready Lasagna Noodles slightly crossing over one another in the base of the pan.
 Then, pour the refried bean mixture on top of the noodles, spreading to cover the noodles.
 Next, add a layer of meat filling, followed by Skinny Nacho “Cheese” Sauce.

 Once the cheese is drizzled, begin again with a layer of noodles, then bean mixture, ending with the tomato mixture and drizzles of cheese sauce, like this.